jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 4RMX6BrcZBhN4dQYMzMmNf >}}

 ## Euan Chan - Lead Consultant at Value Match {#euan-chan}

-{{< img src="euan-chan-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Euan Chan writes: '... his questions shows that he’s genuinely chewing on what you’re saying to then dig deeper.'" >}}

 > My interview with James Davidson went very smoothly and I really enjoyed it.
 >